stefpo/node-xardao/README.md

 * Execute SQL statement, eithe individually or sequentially

 It also provides a base CRUD adapter that can be used as the foundation for creating business objects

+The package DOES NOT specify the original driver as dependencies.
+This is done on purpose bacause you generally use only one type of database in your project.

+The underlying database driver module must be installed in your project